smangham/project-novice/_episodes/01-intro.md

 - "You are a user of your own code."
 ---

-Developing academic software can be an unusual exercise, especially compared to traditional software development.
+There's a lot of guidance out there on how to develop *industrial* software, but developing academic software can be an unusual exercise.

+## Academic Software

+It can be difficult to provide guidance for academic software because the category is so *broad*.
+Anything developed within the framework of academic research qualifies, and most intensive examples include:

+ * Writing drivers and firmware for cutting-edge equipment (e.g. exploratory submersibles)
+ * Developing and managing databases of research data (e.g. chemical test results)
+ * Machine-learning pipelines consuming GB of data (e.g. genome analysis pipelines)
+ * High-performance simulation codes that run on supercomputers (e.g. radiation physics modelling)

+ But the majority of academic software is less intensive - collections of smaller scripts, for purposes like:

+ * Testing hypotheses on toy models developing full-scale codes
+ * Cleaning data files for analysis (e.g. anonymising survey results)
+ * Building pipelines from existing software
+ * Plotting figures for use in papers

+Some disciplines lean more heavily towards one end or the other, but there's people working on all scales of software within all domains.

+### Commonalities

+The one thing that unites academic software is that unlike in traditional development, the software itself isn't the end goal - it's the *papers* it enables that are.
+The software is **instrumental**, just a tool to accomplish your research.
+In addition, it's **experimental** - your understanding of what the software needs to do, or the exact data that will be available for it, is likely to evolve throughout the project.
+You aren't just writing a piece of software, you're trying to find out what software *could* be written (and if it would be any use!).

+Plus, academic software is almost always developed by a small team, in many cases just a single PhD student or postdoc.
+Even for research groups where multiple people work on the same code, there's very rarely processes or standards that define how code should be written.

+{: .callout}
+> ## Caveats
+>
+> In Computer Science and Engineering, you're more likely to have research projects focused on the actual development of software to meet a clearly defined goal.
+However, they still take place within the framework of academia as a whole, and suffer from the same problems.

+## Issues

-Unlike in traditional development, the software itself often isn't the end goal - it's the *papers* it enables that are.
-This can lead to the focus being on how to get the results needed for the latest paper, without considering how this works in the long run.
-As a result, a large proportion of academic software is **paperware** - ad-hoc, poorly-written code made without any real plans, where all the information on how it works and how to run it is undocumented.
+The lack of firm goals and structured development often means that when you're writing academic code the focus is entirely on how to get the results needed for the latest paper, without considering how this works in the long run.
+As a result, a large proportion of academic software is **paperware** - ad-hoc, poorly-written code made without any real plans, where how it works and how to run it is undocumented and lives within the heads of those who wrote it, often just a single researcher!

 This usually means the code is harder for you to develop later, and hard for you to get collaborators on board to develop and/or use it.
-In the worst case, mismanaged software development can result in you having to rewrite from scratch.
-Given how much effort it takes to produce scientific software, this can be a huge waste of your time and effort!
+It ends up disposable, having to be rewritten from scratch.
+Given how much effort it takes to produce scientific software, this can be a huge waste of time and effort!

+### Serious Problems For You

+Poor-quality academic software can cause serious problems for you as a researcher:

+* **Poor Reproducibility:** The results of your research should be reproducible.
+That means that referees on your papers, or those who read them, should be able to take your code and re-create your results.
+If you write your project in a way that only you can use it, then you’re doing bad science.
+* **Wasted Effort:** You're likely to  It's tragically routine for a new PhD student joining a group to be handed the previous student's work, spend months trying to understand it, then have to throw it away and start from scratch because nobody *actually* knows how it works.
+Disposable paperware means academia is constantly re-inventing the wheel.
+* **Limited Collaboration:** You might want to bring a new PhD student or postdoc onto the project later, and they’ll have a much harder time getting started if all the information on the project lives within your head.
+Not only do they have huge areas of unknown unknowns, you will have large areas of unknown knowns - things that you’ve forgotten are essential to build the code, or edge cases it can’t cope with.
+* **Knowledge Decay:** Whilst you might know all the ins and outs of the code now, trying to come back to the project in two years' time (when you're writing it up in your thesis, or starting a new collaboration re-using it).

+When academic software is hidden away, undocumented, or discarded, you lose one of the fundamental pillars of science - reproducibility.
+Results generated from software should be easy to check!
+But all too often, they're

 ## Better Software, Better Research